status-im/wiki.status.im/docs/getting-started/mission-and-core-values.md

 ## Beliefs

 - Status.im believes in an open internet.
-Built, not only on open protocols, but upon Free/Libre software where the costs (fanancial or otherwise) of participation are negligible for **all**.
+Built, not only on open protocols, but upon Free/Libre software where the costs (financial or otherwise) of participation are negligible for **all**.

 - Status is founded on the belief that communication is at the heart of human social (and economic) life; and that society thrives through direct interaction rather than from intermediation.
 Status can pave the way towards **conversational crypto-commerce.**